wilsonliaows/docs/workato-concepts.md

 ## Triggers
 Triggers determine what event to listen to in order to execute the actions described in a recipe

-Trigger events can be set off in apps (e.g. Salesforce, JIRA, etc.), when a new line is added in a file, to a timer (fires at a certain time or interval), etc.
+Trigger events can be set off in apps (e.g. Salesforce, JIRA) when a certain event happens (e.g. new contact is created, existing ticket is updated), when a new line is added in a file, or according to a schedule (fires at a certain time or interval), etc.

-Depending on the available API, Workato can receive trigger events in real-time, or check for the occurence of an event periodically (i.e. polled).
+Depending on the available API, Workato can receive trigger events in real-time, or check for the occurrence of an event periodically by polling the app.

 You can learn more about triggers and how to use them ![here](/recipes/triggers.md).